 Amongst many other negative effects on your health, greasy foods found at fast food restaurants lead to greasy skin and clogged pores.
 This can include the pores on your scalp, leading to hair loss.

 Follow Medical Guidelines

-Again, it is still important that those undergoing weight loss surgery listen to their dietitian and medical professionals in terms of what foods to eat and to avoid.
-This list is meant as a general guideline as hair loss is a very common issue and can be reduced or prevented through proper dietary and lifestye habits.
+Again, it is still important that those undergoing weight loss surgeries listen to their nutritionist and medical professionals in terms of what foods to eat and to avoid.
+This list is meant as a general guideline as hair loss is a very common issue and can be reduced or prevented through proper dietary and lifestyle habits.